Scott Bioengineering Building, Suite 202

 Graduate Programs in Biomedical Engineering

 Programs leading to a Master of Engineering, Master of Science, and Doctor of Philosophy degrees are offered at CSU.
 The graduate programs in Bioengineering (M.S. and Ph.D.) integrate physical, chemical, and mathematical sciences with engineering principles and clinical studies.
 There are boundless opportunities for research, ranging from new therapies and imaging modalities for fighting cancer, to improving the design of vital medical equipment used in open heart surgery, or developing the next generation of gene therapies and engineered tissues.
-At CSU we are uniquely positioned to offer this advanced degree program.
+CSU is uniquely positioned to offer this advanced degree program.
 The highly-ranked Veterinary Medical Center and the Professional Veterinary Medicine Program are co-located with engineering and sciences on the CSU campus, providing a rich environment for interdisciplinary research and day-to-day collaborations.

 Other Graduate Programs under the Walter Scott, Jr. College of Engineering

-The Walter Scott, Jr. College of Engineering also offers an M.S. and a Ph.D. in Systems Engineering, as well as graduate level interdisciplinary studies programs in Extreme Ultraviolet and Optical Science and Technology, and Systems Engineering.
+The Walter Scott, Jr. College of Engineering also offers an M.S. and a Ph.D. in Systems Engineering, as well as graduate-level interdisciplinary studies programs in Extreme Ultraviolet and Optical Science and Technology, and Systems Engineering.
 Students interested in graduate work should refer to the Graduate and Professional Bulletin.